It’s the smiles that have kept Mell Smith volunteering.

-Mell says she likes volunteering for Anglicare because of the excellent care provided the not-for profit organisation.
+Mell says she likes volunteering for Anglicare because of the excellent care provided by the not-for-profit organisation.

 “They are just a great organization to volunteer for.
 Lemongrove Gardens feels like home and I am so appreciated for all the hard work I do.”

 Anglicare will be celebrating volunteers like Mell at a special morning tea at the Penrith RSL Club, on Wednesday, 22 May, 10am to 12pm.